 I’ve been on a very potent opioid , Fentanyl (50 MCG) since 2005.
 I started out at 25MCG.
 My primary care physician whose been writing my scripts stated to me that the DEA was sending her alerts.
 She would have to refer me to this pain management doctor over in Torrance.
 Keep in mind, I have NEVER abused my prescription, and have always taken it as prescribed.
 I do not drink or do recreational drugs.
 I have respected the laws period!
 Having said this, I understood where Dr. D was coming from.

-My husband and I had the consultation with Dr. B who stated I was a classic case.
+My husband and I had the consultation with Dr. Bradley who stated I was a classic case.
 I have had a previous spine surgery at L5-S1 as well as deteriorating disc disease above the old surgery.
 I also have RSD.
-We decide to try the epidurals – I have had two epidurals thus far.
+We decided to try the epidurals – I have had two epidurals thus far.
 I am also still on my Fentanyl.
 After my second epidural I got real sick.
 My blood sugar spiked (I’m diabetic) high, and I ended up in urgent care along w/IV drip.
 I was ready to fire new pain mgmt. doctor but glad I didn’t.

 Heroin, is a huge issue today and I am sure you have read or seen in the news on all the overdoses.
 Drug dealers are lacing heroin with an elephant tranquilizer over 5,000 times stronger than morphine.

-Dr. B, I have great respect for him because he took time out to tell us what is truly going on with this OPIOID CRISIS.
+Dr. B, I have great respect for him because he took time out to tell us what is truly going on with this OPIOID issue.
 I really needed to hear all of this.
 Doctors, good doctors, do not want to lose their licenses.
 He has to weed through the many that come into his office sniffing around for more drugs- in other words they are usually street addicts.
 They must take a urine test and if it comes back “dirty” they are out.

 Prince, (singer) had absolutely no prescription for any controlled substances in the state of Minnesota in the year before his death, and did not test positive for fentanyl when he overdosed on Percocet the week before his death.
 That means Prince’s fentanyl abuse was not long-term, and the fatal dose was likely consumed 24 hours before he died.